solana-foundation/developer-content/content/courses/tokens-and-nfts/nfts-with-metaplex-core.md

 Inspect the updated NFT on Solana Explorer!

 Congratulations!
-You've successfully learned how to use the Metaplex SDK to create, update, and add an Asset to a Collection.
+You've successfully learned how to use the Metaplex mpl-core SDK to create, update, and add an Asset to a Collection.
 That's everything you need to build out your own collection for just about any use case.
 You could build a new event ticketing platform, revamp a retail business membership program, or even digitize your school's student ID system.
 The possibilities